LucianoPolit/Leash/README.md

 #### Completion

+**Refining the Final Stages of a Request**

-The purpose of this `Interceptor` is to intercept before the completion handler is called.
-Let me show you two examples:
+The Completion Interceptor acts just before the completion handler provided.
+Here are two examples:

-Again, the simplest one, we need to log every response:
+1. **LoggerInterceptor**: Logs the outcome of every response, distinguishing between success and failure.

 ```swift
 class LoggerInterceptor: CompletionInterceptor {